JMisley/RadiologyInformationSystem/README.md

 <li> Replace the string that says "username" with your MySQL username</li>
 <li> Replace the string that says "password" with your MySQL password</li>
 <br/>
-*If you right click the schema, typically an option will appear to copy the JDBC string.
-This may vary for different IDEs.
+<i>*If you right click the schema, typically an option will appear to copy the JDBC string.
+This may vary for different IDEs.</i>

 ## Usage